oracle/docker-images/OracleFMWInfrastructure/README.md

   7. Start a container to launch the Managed Server from the image created in step 3.
 The environment variables used to run the Managed Server image are defined in the file infraserver.env.list.
 Call docker run from the **dockerfiles/12.2.1.2** directory where the infraserver.env.list file is and pass the file name at runtime.
 To run a Managed Server container call:

         $ docker run --detach=true -i -t -p 9801:8001 --network=InfraNET --volumes-from InfraAdminContainer --name InfraManagedContainer --env-file ./infraServer.env.list oracle/fmw-infrastructure:12.2.1.2 startManagedServer.sh

-## License
-To download and run Oracle FMW Infrastructure 12c Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.

-To download and run Oracle Server JRE regardless of inside or outside a Docker container, you must download the binary from Oracle website and accept the license indicated at that page.

-All scripts and files hosted in this project and GitHub [docker/OracleFMWInfrastructure](./) repository required to build the Docker images are, unless otherwise noted, released under the Common Development and Distribution License (CDDL) 1.0 and GN U Public License 2.0 licenses.

 ## Copyright
 Copyright (c) 2014-2016 Oracle and/or its affiliates.
 All rights reserved.